 I phone my husband, two sons and two friends, all of whom express shock at the delivery system.
 More shock than I permit myself to feel.
 Their dismay nearly brings on tears, but not quite.
 Astonishment overtakes disbelief, which trumps sorrow.
 Eventually a perverse amusement triumphs over this implausible situation.

-Should the registry have asked me to pick her up at the university?
+Should the registry have asked me to pick her up?
 Could it have sent a messenger in a scarlet frock-coat and white gloves, riding a horse-drawn carriage?
-Maybe Boy Scouts playing Taps could have escorted her to my door.
+Maybe Boy Scouts playing Taps should have escorted her to my door.

 But no. Just your average-run-of-the-mill mail carrier, stymied by neither rain nor snow nor Mom.
 According to the letter in the five-pound package, ashes are not just ashes any more.
 They’re called cremains.
 Like Craisins.
 Like Croissanwich.

 I have the box.
 Even though it’s a black cube of plastic, not an urn, it sits for weeks on the mantel in my home office.
-Not because it’s a thing of beauty, but because I simply can’t find a place to put it.
-Her.
-I’m spending more time with Mom than ever.
-It’s weird.
+Not because it’s a thing of beauty, but because I can’t imagine where she belongs.
+I'm spending more time with Mom than ever.
 She was never so quiet.

-The box is hermetically sealed.
-The department of cell and development biology doesn’t know how to open the box, but the crematorium does.
-“Turn the box on its end,” says the woman at the crematorium, “and stick a knife in under the flap.”
-Voila!
+Although the box is hermetically sealed, I wonder what cremains look like.
+The department of cell and development biology doesn’t know how to open the box, but the crematorium does: “Turn it on its end and stick a knife under the flap.”
+Voilà!
 Cremains!